pkirlin/cs142-f22-inclass/src/lab10/questions.md

 - Name 3

 ## Part A

-(This is the assignment from the end of Friday's class.)

 Imagine we are designing some classes to be used in a car-racing game.
 Open Car.java and CarDemo.java.
 Look through the Car